NANDESU2145/Config-Openclash/README.md

 # Config-Openclash
-Openclash For Android
-Openclash For Openwrt
+Openclash For Android & Openwrt